-Couple and Family Therapy & Clinical Counseling – MA Programs
+Marital and Family Therapy & Clinical Counseling – MA Programs

 The above graduate programs have many core and adjunct faculty members whose primary areas of scholarship and practice are in LGBT mental health.
 LGBT graduate student associations on the campuses provide support and welcome new students.

 The Certificate in LGBT Human Services and Mental Health is designed to meet the growing need for clinicians to develop competencies in working with lesbian, gay male, bisexual, and transgender individuals, couples and families.
 The program focuses on assisting clinicians to develop multicultural competencies specific to the intersecting identities of LGBT clients, increase an understanding of the historical and cultural influences impacting LGBT clients, and identify best practice procedures for assessing and addressing issues in LGBT mental health.
 The certificate provides courses that address the competencies recommended by the American Psychological Association’s ethical guidelines for the treatment of lesbian, gay, and bisexual populations.